Cog-Creators/Red-DiscordBot/README.md

 - we steal ur user token
 - we steal ur bot token
-- we abuse Discord APi
+- we abuse Discord API